 You can learn more about the course and register here.

 I will consider anything from ten pages of poems up to full book-length manuscripts.
-My feedback consists of hand-written line edits as well as broader feedback provided either in person, via Skype, or in writing.
+My feedback consists of hand-written line edits as well as broader feedback provided either in person, via Zoom, or in writing.

 Depending on my availability, multiple “mentoring” sessions can be arranged over a 3, 6 or 12 month period.